domenic/v8-extras-geometry/README.md

 ## What's missing

-We haven't shown how inheritance would work.
-That would be the next thing to do, by implementing `DOMPoint` (which inherits from `DOMPointReadOnly`).
-Past experience with jsdom shows this to be fairly easy.

 Web IDL mixins (e.g. `Element implements ChildNode`) are a bit tricky to do correctly as well, and might be worth exploring.
 The Geometry spec does not have any of those, however.

 Classes that are not `[Exposed=(Window,Worker)]` need a bit more infrastructure in place to only expose in the appropriate globals.
 I'm not sure what that would look like yet.